The glsp Crate

 -

-is the enum which represents a GameLisp value.
+Valis the enum which represents a GameLisp value.
 Each variant corresponds to one of the sixteen primitive types. -

-represents a GameLisp symbol.
-It's a smallCopy
+Symrepresents a GameLisp symbol.
+It's a smallCopytype which just wraps au32identifier. -

-is a smart pointer which refers to something stored on the garbage-collected heap.
-It points to a struct which represents one of GameLisp's primitive types, such asRoot<Arr>
+Rootis a smart pointer which refers to something stored on the garbage-collected heap.
+It points to a struct which represents one of GameLisp's primitive types, such asRoot<Arr>for an array orRoot<Coro>for a coroutine.
+Such types can only be accessed using aRoot; your program will never take direct ownership of anArror aCoro. -

 Moving Data Between Runtimes

-Types which represent GameLisp data, like Root
+Types which represent GameLisp data, like Root, Val and Sym, are closely linked to the

-in which they were constructed.
+specific Runtime in which they were constructed.
 You shouldn't attempt to manipulate GameLisp

-, and you should never move GameLisp data from one Runtime
+data when there's no active Runtime, and you should never move GameLisp data from one Runtime

 to another.

-For example, if you return a Val
+For example, if you return a Val from Runtime::run, and then attempt to print it, your

 program will panic.
-If you construct a symbol in one Runtime
+If you construct a symbol in one Runtime, and attempt to compare it

-, the comparison may return a false positive or false
+to a symbol from a different Runtime, the comparison may return a false positive or false

 negative.

-is always memory-safe, but the results are otherwise undefined.
+Moving data between Runtimes is always memory-safe, but the results are otherwise undefined.

 Under some rare circumstances, in order to preserve memory safety, GameLisp may be forced to